Holy trinity (cooking)

-The "holy trinity" in Cajun and Louisiana Creole cuisine is the base for several dishes in the regional cuisines of Louisiana and consists of onions, bell peppers and celery.
-The preparation of Cajun/Creole dishes such as crawfish étouffée, gumbo, and jambalaya all start from this base.
+In Cajun and Louisiana Creole cuisine, the "holy trinity" consists of onions, bell peppers and celery.
+It serves as the base for several dishes in the regional cuisines of Louisiana, such as crawfish étouffée, gumbo, and jambalaya all start from this base.

 Variants use garlic, parsley, or shallots in addition to the three trinity ingredients.
 The addition of garlic is sometimes referred to as adding "the pope".

 The holy trinity is the Cajun and Louisiana Creole variant of mirepoix; traditional mirepoix is two parts onions, one part carrots, and one part celery, whereas the holy trinity is typically one or two parts onions, one part green bell pepper, and one part celery.
 It is also an evolution of the Spanish sofrito, which contains onion, garlic, bell peppers, and tomatoes.

 History

 After the Acadians were exiled from Nova Scotia, Canada in 1755, they settled in Louisiana.
-Upon the realization that the soil in Louisiana was not suitable for growing carrots, included in the “original” mirepoix, bell peppers replaced the ingredient.
+When attempting to import the French culinary tradition of using mirepoix, the carrots in the traditional mixture was changed to bell peppers, for reasons including availability and cost.
 Bell peppers grew much easier in Louisiana.
 It is thought that German and Italian immigrants brought celery to the area in the late 1700s.
 The Italians grew a lot of celery in their gardens.
-Both celery and the bell peppers, were wilder versions of those we use today.
+Both celery and the bell peppers were wilder versions of those we use today.